 Therefore, make sure that Google Assistant Speech output is set to Full, to get all voice responses, just like before.
 Here’s what you need to do:

-- Navigate to Settings > Google > Account services > Search, Assistant & Voice.
+- Navigate to Settings > Google > Settings for Google apps> Search, Assistant & Voice.

 - Tap Voice and, under Spoken results, toggle All voice searches.